 SEC Whistleblower Tips: What is the SEC Form TCR?

 The SEC Form TCR (“Tip, Complaint, or Referral”) is the form that whistleblowers and their attorneys use to submit tips to the SEC Whistleblower Office.
-The form has many sections—whistleblowers and their attorneys should pay close attention to several in particular:
+To maximize the possibility of obtaining an SEC whistleblower reward, it is important to understand the key sections of the Form TCR.

 Section B of the SEC Form TCR